The Sweet Spot

 Despite newer therapies and updated guidelines demoting sulfonylureas (like glimepiride) way down on the list of medications to choose from to treat diabetes, they continue to be frequently prescribed as the next agent following metformin (second-line) or sometimes first-line in the real world.

-Sulfonylureas (like glimepiride):
+Sulfonylureas (like glimepiride)

 Sulfonylureas are insulin secretagogues, which promote the release of endogenous insulin from pancreatic beta islet cells.
-They have the propensity to promote hypoglycemia, weight gain and fluid retention - all of which are cardiovascular risk factors (Sulfonylureas and the Risks of Cardiovascular Events and Death: A Methodological Meta-Regression Analysis of the Observational Studies | Diabetes Care.)
+They have the propensity to promote hypoglycemia, weight gain and fluid retention — all of which are cardiovascular risk factors (Sulfonylureas and the Risks of Cardiovascular Events and Death | Diabetes Care).

-Thiazoladindiones (TZDs - like rosiglitazone):
+Thiazolidinediones (TZDs — like rosiglitazone)

-TZD’s are peroxisome proliferator-activated receptors (PPARs) that work by increasing insulin sensitivity by acting on muscle, adipose and liver to better utilize glucose and reduce glucose production.
+TZDs are peroxisome proliferator-activated receptors (PPARs) that work by increasing insulin sensitivity by acting on muscle, adipose and liver to better utilize glucose and reduce glucose production.

 In November 2007, the FDA issued a black box warning for rosiglitazone (Avandia) due to an increased risk of heart attack.
 It was removed from the market in early 2010.

-Not all TZD’s are the same, however.
+Not all TZDs are the same, however.
 Pioglitazone remains a helpful medication for many patients with diabetes.

 The story of rosiglitazone (Avandia) underscores many important lessons in science and medicine:

-The better we adhere to evidence based medicine through randomized controlled trials (RCT) and meta-analysis, the better off we are.
+• The better we adhere to evidence based medicine through randomized controlled trials (RCT) and meta-analysis, the better off we are.

-While not every clinical question can or ever will be answered by an RCT, when it can, we should.
+• While not every clinical question can or ever will be answered by an RCT, when it can, we should.

-Not everything that sounds right, is right.
+• Not everything that sounds right, is right.

-Often, only large trials can detect harmful off-target effects of certain drugs.
+• Often, only large trials can detect harmful off-target effects of certain drugs.

 Fortunately, we now live in a world where we have several treatments that can be employed against diabetes and reduce cardiovascular events!
 Finally, right?!